PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 ### Download Codebase

 Go to **SerialPrograms** Github [webpage](https://github.com/PokemonAutomation/Arduino-Source).
-There's a green button "Code".
-Click it to show download options.

 #### Use Git:
 If you know how to use Git to download code from Github, you can use Git and pick a release version based on Git branch names.